IanNoble-Visium/-TRUCONTEXT-DEMO/README.md

 This project is licensed under the MIT License.

-## 🏢 About Visium Technologies
+## 🏢 About TruContext

-TruContext is powered by Visium Technologies, a leader in graph analytics and cybersecurity solutions.
-Learn more at [visiumtechnologies.com](https://www.visiumtechnologies.com/).
+TruContext is powered by TruAI, a leader in graph analytics and cybersecurity solutions.
+This application demonstrates advanced graph visualization and analysis capabilities.

 ---

-**Built with ❤️ by the Visium Technologies team**
+**Built with ❤️ by the TruContext team**

 ## 🌟 Recent Updates & Improvements